Total lunar eclipse on November 8, 2022

 Total lunar eclipse

-A total lunar eclipse sweeps across Asia, Australia, the Americas, and the Pacific on the morning of November 8, 2022.
+A total lunar eclipse will sweep across Asia, Australia, the Americas and the Pacific on November 8, 2022.

 Greatest eclipse takes place 5.8 days before the moon reaches apogee, its farthest point from Earth for the month.
 So, it’s a relatively small-sized moon during this eclipse.
 During the eclipse, the moon is located in the direction of the constellation Aries.

 The Saros catalog describes the periodicity of eclipses.
 This November 8 total eclipse belongs to Saros 136.
 It is number 20 of 72 eclipses in the series.
 All eclipses in this series occur at the moon’s ascending node.
-The moon moves southward with respect to the node with each succeeding eclipse in the series, and the gamma value decreases.
+The moon moves southward with respect to the node with each succeeding eclipse in the series.

 Because they are so deep, such eclipses typically have the longest total phases.
 In this case, the duration of totality lasts almost an hour and a half: 85.7 minutes!